greglan/greglan.github.io/_posts/2018-12-30-interview-checklist.markdown

 * Multicore concurrency constructs.
 * Find the most common email in a log file with a one-liner, etc...

 # Security
 * Learn everything in the [security section](/security/)
+* For an hardware security job, lokking at the [electronics section](/electronics/) might be useful
 * Read security articles: KrebsOnSecurity.
 Know what's going on in the industry
 * Lingo: dictionaries of security acronyms.
 "25 most used cyber security buzzwords" or "most important cyber security acronyms".
 Idea of what SIEM, AD,